MobileFirstLLC/shortcuts-for-chrome/docs/docs/api.md

 <a name="RecentLinks.getRecent"></a>

 ### RecentLinks.getRecent(callback)
-Get all recent items; note that this methods returns everything that is "not-stale".
-It doesn't check if link is pinned or not.
-That should be done at display time.
+Get all recent items.
+This method returns everything that qualifies as recent.
+It doesn't check if a link is pinned or not, and that should be done at display time to avoid duplication.

 **Kind**: static method of [<code>RecentLinks</code>](#RecentLinks)